 Make the Sauce

-- Whisk together the broth, creme fraiche and thyme (and Dijon if using) until smooth, then pour over the onions in the pan.
+- Whisk together the broth, creme fraiche, thyme, and Dijon until smooth, then pour over the onions in the pan.
 Simmer the onions and sauce over medium to medium low heat for 5 minutes, then add the pork chops back in with any juices.

 Finish the Pork Chops

-- Place a lid on the skillet and simmer the chops until they reach 145°F measured with a digital thermometer, 8-10 minutes.
+- Place a lid on the skillet and simmer the chops on medium-low heat until they reach 140°F-145°F measured with a digital thermometer, 5-8 minutes.
+Timing depends on the thickness of the pork chops.
 When done, the sauce should be thickened and the chops tender.
 Measure the chops temperature early versus late and don't overcook.

 Serving

 - Serve 1 chop per person with sauce and onions spooned over the top.
-If you want a thicker sauce, remove the chops from the pan and keep warm, then simmer the sauce down for a few minutes until thickened.
+If you want a thicker sauce, remove the chops from the pan and keep warm.
+Add 1 tablespoons of cornstarch to 2 tablespoons of cold water and stir smooth in a small bowl, then add to the bubbling sauce in the pan.
+Stir and cook for 1 minutes.
+You should feel the sauce thicken.
+It's ready to serve.

 Storage

-- Any leftovers keep for 3-4 days in an airtight container.
-To reheat, leave the container on the counter for up to an hour, then heat in a shallow pan with the sauce covered with a lid until heated through.
+- Leftovers keep for 3-4 days in an airtight container.
+To reheat, leave the container on the counter for up to an hour, then heat in a shallow pan with the sauce covered with a lid until heated through or in a 350°F oven in a shallow casserole, covered with foil or a lid.

 Barbara says